Invercargill - Awarua 66kV Line Upgrade Project

 Alternative Option 3: Build multiple line routes across private land.
 This would have posed challenges with access issues for construction and ongoing maintenance (such as planned and unplanned fault response).
 Therefore, it was determined not feasible for construction practicality, maintenance ease, and future reliability reasons.

 Alternative Option 4: Use underground cables instead of overhead lines along the proposed route.
-For this project, undergrounding was estimated at $25.7 million more than the cost of overhead lines.
+For this project, undergrounding is estimated at $23 million more than the cost of overhead lines (as at November 2024).
 Also, underground 66kV cables provide more technical challenges than above ground lines during construction, and for future repairs and maintenance.
 Therefore, this option was determined not feasible for economic, maintenance and future reliability reasons.

 To deliver a safe, efficient and reliable supply, PowerNet needs to balance the electricity demand needs of all customers, with the ability to maintain and repair our assets to ensure a safe and reliable supply, alongside the cost of delivering our service.
 Power users pay the cost of electricity assets over the life of those assets and, therefore, this line upgrade was the optimal solution that considered the long-term interests of all electricity users in the region.